Can A Boat Be Your Homestead?

-A state appeals court in Miami issued a decision in 1994 which held that a debtor’s houseboat qualified as homestead property.
-Other court decisions have broadly applied homestead protection to all sorts of legal or equitable interests in a variety of residential arrangements.
+Florida court decisions have broadly applied homestead protection to all sorts of legal or equitable interests in various residential arrangements.
 However, several bankruptcy courts have narrowed homestead exemption as applied to boats.
-Many bankruptcy decisions is that homestead protection should be afforded only to boats designed and built as residences: houseboats.
+Many bankruptcy decisions have said that homestead protection should be afforded only to boats designed and built as residences: houseboats.

 About the Author